 Fortunately, it is a only a short kilometer or so later that the Camino leaves the road, to go back onto the farmer's lanes.

-It is at 8.5 kilometers on the Vía de la Plata from Villanueva de Campeán to Zamora that you reach the turnoff from the ZA-305, at this pillar.
+It is at about 8.2 kilometers on the Vía de la Plata from Villanueva de Campeán to Zamora that you reach the turnoff from the ZA-305, at this pillar.
 This is one of the last pillars of its kind, so take a long look or a photo!
 I caught up to the others here as they admired the pillar and the view.

 The way ahead on the country lanes are once again a wonderful place for introspection.
 I continued seeking solitude.